GEO3100 – Environmental Geology

 Schedule, syllabus and examination date

-The course gives an overview over environmental problems and challenges in geosciences.
-It deals with water- and soil-resources, contaminated sediments, the use of micropaleontology in environmental studies to e.g. establish reference conditions, impacts of mining activities, climate change, sustainable use of natural resources, and waste- and pollution control.
+Environmental Geology covers the interactions between geology and human activities and gives an overview of environmental problems and challenges in geosciences.
+It deals with water- and soil-resources, contaminated sediments, carbon capture and storage (CCS), the use of micropaleontology in environmental studies to establish reference conditions, impacts of mining activities, climate change from a perspective of natural variation, sustainable use of natural resources, and waste- and pollution control.

 - understand the basic geological processes and principles involved in environmental geology